openimis/openimis_docs/user_manual/insuree_policies/payment_plans.rst

         .. figure:: /img/user_manual/payment_plan.new_version_menu.png
             :align: center

         Click on the new version menu icon on the payment plan you want to create a new version.
 This will open the selected payment plan in an edit mode.
 Make the necessary changes and click on the save button.
 This will create a new record in the system with the changes applied.
 A user will be redirected to the previous page and a new version of the payment plan will be displayed in the result panel.
+This will also inactive the previous record.

     - **Edit**